 Cairn Gear Up, Give Back Program

 Your used gear can help fund outdoor experiences for children and adults with disabilities.
-Cairn (which is owned by Outside) collects gently-used gear for running, cycling, triathlon, and other outdoors activities, which they then clean, repair, and resell.
-Proceeds from their Gear Up Give Back program go to Outdoors for All, a nonprofit that supports adaptive and therapeutic recreation for children and adults with disabilities.
+Cairn (which is owned by Outside) collects gently-used gear for running, cycling, triathlon, and other outdoors activities.
+People who wish to donate their used gear can print a free shipping label for the Gear Up Give Back program.
+Oregon-based company The Gear Fix, will clean and repair the equipment before selling it in their shop with net proceeds donated to The Outdoorist Oath.

 Recycle or downcycle